Sugar Hill, GA

 2022 Citizenship

-As of 2023, 87.6% of Sugar Hill, GA residents were US citizens, which is approximately the same as the national average of N/A%.
+As of 2023, 87.6% of Sugar Hill, GA residents were US citizens, which is lower than the national average of 93.4%.
 In 2022, the percentage of US citizens in Sugar Hill, GA was 88.9%, meaning that the rate of citizenship has been decreasing.

 The following chart shows US citizenship percentages in Sugar Hill, GA compared to that of it's neighboring and parent geographies.